LulusDoll/Templater-for-Bases/README.md

 - Desktop only for now (mobile's Bases toolbar layout hasn't been verified against this plugin).

 ## Installation
 No official Community Plugins listing yet.

+## Using BRAT (Recommended)
+Install the BRAT plugin
+Open BRAT settings in Obsidian
+Click "Add Beta Plugin"
+Enter: LulusDoll/Templater-for-Bases
+Enable the plugin in Settings → Community Plugins

-Install manually:
+## Install manually:

 1. Download `main.js`, `manifest.json`, and `styles.css` from a release.
 2. Create `<your vault>/.obsidian/plugins/templater-for-bases/` and put the three files there.